cryologger/glacier-velocity-tracker/Documentation/ASSEMBLY.md

 ## 3.0 Assembly

 1) Collect all necessary components
-* It is suggested to first gather all of the components required for the assembly of the Cryologger and remove them from their packaging.
+* It is suggested to first gather all of the components listed in the bill of materials (Table 2), which are required for the assembly of the Cryologger.
+Remove the components from their packaging and inspect them for obvious damage.

 2) Solder through-hole resistors and capacitor
-* The first components recommended to be soldered to the Cryologger PCB are the through-hole resistors and capacitor (Figure x).
+* The first components recommended to be soldered to the Cryologger PCB are the through-hole resistors and capacitor (Figure 1).
 * Both the capacitor and resistors can be inserted into the PCB in any orientation.
 * It is important to pay attention to the placement of the resistors, as they differ in resistance.
-  * R1 is 10 MOhm and has the colour code: Brown Black Black Green Brown
+  * R1 = 10 MOhm.
+Colour code: Brown Black Black Green Brown
-  * R2 is 1MOhm and has the color code: Brown Black Black Yellow Brown
+  * R2 = 1 MOhm.
+Colour code: Brown Black Black Yellow Brown
 * For more information on resistance colour codes, please see: https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-resistor-color-code

 <p align="center"><img width="720" alt="image" src="https://github.com/adamgarbo/cryologger-glacier-velocity-tracker/assets/22924092/8fa15e3c-aedc-4379-ada3-3029dafc1340"></p>
 <p align="center"><b>Figure 1.</b> Location of through-hole resistors and capacitor to be soldered to the PCB.</p>

 3) Solder female headers to the PCB
+* A tip when soldering the female headers is to do two at a time and use a couple of uncut rows of male headers to keep them in their position.
+The PCB can then be turned upside down and the contacts easily soldered.
 <p align="center"><img width="720" alt="image" src="https://github.com/adamgarbo/cryologger-glacier-velocity-tracker/assets/22924092/56e697ea-1a51-4ec6-9fa5-1ee2ca9e5146"></p>
 <p align="center"><b>Figure 1.</b> Locations of female headers to be soldered to the PCB.</p>

 6) Solder screw terminal
-* Once the female headers are soldered on, insert the screw terminal into the PCB, which can then be turned upside down for easy access to soldering the pins.
+* Once the female headers are soldered , insert the screw terminal into the PCB, which can then be turned upside down for easy access to soldering the contacts.

 7) Solder components
 * Insert male headers into female headers shown in Figure 2.
+* Place the SparkFun MicroMod Data Logging Carrier Board and GPS-RTK2 boards onto the male header pins and solder the contacts.
+* The Pololu step-down voltage regulator will also need to be soldered, but is more tricky.

 8) Clean solder flux residue
 * Pour a small amount of deionized water into a clean container.
-Dip the PCB cleaning brush into the water and gently clean all of the soldered connections on the botton of the PCB and on the components on top.
+* Dip the PCB cleaning brush into the water and then gently scrub all of the soldered connections on the bottom of the PCB and on the top components.
-* Compressed air can be used to blow off the water.
+* If available, compressed air can be used to blow off the water.
-* Use the hot-air rework station at 300°C and with a medium sized tip to evaporate the remaining water.
-Be careful around the following locations:
+* Otherwise, use the hot-air rework station at 300°C and with a medium sized tip to evaporate the remaining water.
+  * Do not leave the tip blowing on any one spot for longer than 3 seconds.
+  * Be careful around the following locations:
-  * The microSD card of the MicroMod Data Logging Carrier Board
+    * The microSD card of the MicroMod Data Logging Carrier Board.

 9) Cut I2C jumpers
 See section 3.1 for instructions on cutting the I2C jumpers and verifying operation of the system.